Oussamamez/globo-gym-dekstop-app-using-java/README.md

 ## 💡 Features

-- App uses serialization mechanisms, so all changes, which you made are saved to file and are visible when you restart the app.
+- All user interactions and data changes are saved to file and visible after restarting app due to used serialization mechanisms.
-- Validation for all forms in app.
+- All input fields across the application are validated to ensure data integrity.
-- Registration - you can register club member or coach account.
-Coach account requires approval by an employee.
+- Registration.
+Both club member and coach account can be created.
+Coach accounts require manual approval by authorized employee.
-- Authentication - you can login to your accoun after registration.
+- Authentication.
+Mechanism to login to user account after registration.
-- All users have possibility to see opening hours of gym at approriate days and check whether gym is open now.
-- All users have possibility to see their profile, change profile picture and update data.
+- Real-time access to gym opening hours and open/closed status based on current time and date.
+- Personalized user dashboard with possibility to update personal data (with setting up specializations on coach accounts) and upload avatar.
-- All users have possibility to see schedule (as calendar) with highlighted classes and other events on appropriate days and times.
+- Interactive calendar-based schedule view with highlighted classes and other events on appropriate days and times.
-- All users have possibility to see some statistics related to their account.
+- Possibility to see some statistics related to account, which is currently authenticated.
-- Club members and coaches have possibility to deposit money and increase their balance.
-Their can also see payments history.
+- Payments module allowing users to deposit money, follow up their account balance and view transaction history.
-- Club members and coaches have possibility to buy membership card, renew membership and to see appearance of their card.
+- Membership management view allowing to purchase/renew membership and visualize appearance of their membership card.
-- Club members and coaches can sign up for classes if they are not already signed up, have active membership, classes are taking place in the future from now and there are still places available.
+- Intelligent class booking system for club members and coaches with validation (by checking active membership, availability, future dates or duplicates).
-- Employees and managers can add classes to schedule.
+- Possibility to add classes to schedule by coaches with active membership, employees and managers.
-- Coaches can also add classes to schedule, if their membership is active.
-- Employees and managers can add other events to schedule.
+- Possibility to add other events to schedule by employees and managers.
 - Administration panels for employees and managers.

 ## 💳 Example login data